demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/RugbugRedfern-Skinwalkers/README.md

 ## Configuration
 All players who want to hear voices need the mod installed.
 This is a client-side mod.
 Make sure your mic is enabled in-game.

-It can be configured through the config file in r2modman or manually in the .cfg file to enable/disable voices for specific creatures, and adjust the frequency of voice lines.
+It can be configured through the config file in r2modman or manually in the .cfg file to enable/disable voices for specific creatures and adjust the frequency of voice lines.
 The host's config will be automatically synced to other players in the lobby.

 ## FAQ